When

 glittering

-foil to
+foil to the

-modern
+very modern

-methods
+methods of

-alert
+the alert

-chief of
+chief of the

 C.I.D.